-- Complete a program of study form with adviser’s signature (form should be approved three semesters prior to graduation).
+- Complete a program of study form with advisor’s signature (form should be approved three semesters prior to graduation).

-- Submit completed application/program of study form and copy of NCRC scores Student Business Services: Office 134.
+- Submit completed application and program of study form to Student Business Services: Office 134.

 The WIN Job Center determines if a student is officially eligible to receive WIOA funding.

 - Computer Information Systems

 - Healthcare Administration